robinrendle/robinrendle.com/notes/the-drifter.md

 date: 2025-10-05T08:57:38-07:00
 city: San Francisco
 country: California
-extract:
+extract: Fan-damn-tastic.
 ---

-Adventure games had all the best characters growing up.
+Adventure games had all the best characters growing up: George Stobbart.

-George Stobbart.
 Nico Collard.
 Guybrush Threepwood.
 Elaine Marley.
 Then a few decades later we got Harry Dubois and Kim Kitsuragi.
 I love adventure games because they consistently do this magic thing where you enter into the minds of these characters.
 Just like a novel, you can hear what they want and what they struggle with.
 You hear them think forbidden thoughts and watch them creep into forbidden places.

 That’s what makes adventure games the most bookish of games, the most novel-like format for interactive storytelling.
 But it’s not often—these games are rare, maybe once a decade—where a great story will appear out of nowhere and prove itself as the rightful heir and successor of this whole genre.